Thromde: Governance

 Thromde administration is a product of the Bhutanese program of decentralization and devolution of power and authority.
 Thromdes are administered independently by a Thromde Tshogde if sufficiently developed and populated (Class A Thromdes); or directly by Dzongkhag Administration or the Gewog Administration as decided by the Government (Class B Thromdes and Yenlag Thromdes).
 From time to time, Parliament decides the boundaries of Thromde in consultation with the National Land Commission Secretariat and local authorities.

 Each Thromde Tshogde is composed of seven to ten elected members and headed by a Thrompon.
 Thromde Tshogdes are empowered to regulate advertising, enforce public health and safety rules, and to levy taxes on land, property, property transfer (sales tax) and, "betterment."
 The municipal governments are also authorized to levy special taxes on vacant and underdeveloped land to encourage development, and to raise and spend money in to promote local economic development.

 The administrations overseeing Class B Thromdes and Yenlag Thromdes are tasked with encouraging and overseeing their progressive development into Class A Thromdes – locally governed municipalities.

 Although Class A and Class B Thromdes were established ahead of local elections in 2011, Yenlag Thromdes were to be declared only after the second parliamentary elections in 2013.
 This would be followed by another delimitation of the 16 Dzongkhag Thromdes (Class B) and a review of chiwog numbers and boundaries affected by the declaration of the Yenlag Thromdes.
 In 2015 a list was approved by parliament of updated Dzongkhag and Yenlag Thromdes boundaries.
-As of 2017 there are only four self-governing Thromde (Dzongkhag Thromde class A) : Thimphu, Phuentsholing, Gelephu and Samdrup Jongkhar.
+As of 2017 there are only four self-governing Thromdes (Dzongkhag Thromde class A): Thimphu, Phuentsholing, Gelephu and Samdrup Jongkhar.